-More details about the test sessions are available in The Order of Test Exercises section
+More details about the test sessions and order of exercises are available in Test Sets and Exercises section

 Before starting each test session, a good, full body warm-up should be carried out.
 The warm-up should begin with something that lightly raises your heart rate and include mobility exercises for fingers, wrists, elbows, shoulders, core, hips, knees, and ankles.
 Take special care to protect yourself from injury.

 Before starting individual tests, consider warming up the specific muscles involved in a given exercise.